typeclasses/step/supply-chain-core/readme.md

 todo, thank streaming-benchmark for the [Bind] constructor

 A job's upstream interface and action context correspond to what the effectful library calls "dynamic effects" and "static effects" respectively.
-Our `vendorToJob` function corresponds roughly to what effectful describes as "reinterpeting" the job's upstream interface.
+Our `(>-)` function corresponds roughly to what effectful describes as "reinterpeting" the job's upstream interface.

   [pipes]: https://hackage.haskell.org/package/pipes
   [Proxy]: https://github.com/Gabriella439/pipes/blob/e43acc24100dca20cdb901d91a7553143b2c1369/src/Pipes/Internal.hs#L72-L76